BaseMax/TypeScriptChatWebSocket/README.md

 Both the WebSocket server and client have event handlers for the following events:

-- open: Triggered when the WebSocket connection is successfully established.
+- `open`: Triggered when the WebSocket connection is successfully established.
-- message: Triggered when a message is received from the other party.
+- `message`: Triggered when a message is received from the other party.
-- close: Triggered when the WebSocket connection is closed.
+- `close`: Triggered when the WebSocket connection is closed.

 You can customize the behavior of these event handlers in the respective src/server.ts and src/client.ts files.